Quick Answer

 Misusing or misusing Suboxone isn’t safe.
 But you can get help.
 Doctors are adept at treating people who misuse drugs within the opioid class.

-Your Suboxone misuse treatment options include tapering your dose slowly, to help you get sober without experiencing withdrawal symptoms.
-Or your doctor could use another medication (like methadone) to help you heal.
-With more involvement from treatment professionals, you can stop misusing a medication that is designed to help you get better.
+Your Suboxone misuse treatment options include tapering your dose slowly to help you stop misusing without experiencing withdrawal symptoms.
+Or your doctor could use another medication (like methadone) to help manage cravings and withdrawal.

 Frequently Asked Questions